-The Bay Area museum offers Sensory Friendly Hours on specific evenings every few months.
+The San Jose museum offers Sensory Friendly Hours on specific evenings every few months.
 That means a lower capacity for admissions, resulting in fewer crowds; quiet rooms; and well-lit (and lowered volume) exhibitions and IMAX screenings.
 The Tech also offers a variety of other themed days, too, such as Girls Days for girls aged 7–14.

 Universally Accessible Playgrounds, Los Angeles

 Los Angeles County has 38 special-needs-friendly playgrounds, which were either created or adapted to accommodate children of all abilities.
 Some notable ones include Shane’s Inspiration in Griffith Park, designed to welcome children with Autism, Down Syndrome and Cerebral Palsy, and Aidan’s Place at Westwood Recreation Center and offers adaptations including an elevated sand-castle-building station.